Make Your

 Bear Sightings

-All of Yellowstone is bear country, so practice bear safety: Stay 100 yards away from the animals, stay alert, and carry bear spray.
+All of Yellowstone is bear country, so practice bear safety.
+Stay 100 yards away from bears, stay alert, and carry bear spray.

 Grizzly bear near Canyon